 The fact that honeybees in a D.E. beehive never swarm, means the colony has enough time to nurture the young ones and accumulate honey reserves.
 You will therefore be able to get more productive honeybees when you use this type of beehive.
 This also affords more convenience to the beekeeper when it comes to managing swarming.

 Swarming may be a natural occurrence but there are some triggers that make it inevitable.
-For instance, unwelcome conditions inside the beehive forces the honey bees to move to a suitable hive or location.
+For instance, unwelcome conditions inside the beehive force the honeybees to move to a suitable hive or location.
 The D.E. hive discourages swarming.
 Furthermore, you can carry out queen and bee breeding on this beehive.

 Pros and Cons of the D.E.
 Beehive